Maring Higa AMFT

 You might be thinking..."When I try to explain how I feel, somehow I end up being the one who apologizes.
 My feelings get turned around and I start to wonder if I'm the problem."

-You might be thinking..."I love them — I really do.
-But I've lost myself in this relationship.
-I can't remember the last time I felt truly seen or emotionally held by my partner."
+You might be thinking..."I love them.
+I really do.
+But I've lost myself somewhere in this.
+I can't remember the last time I felt truly seen or held by my partner."

-You might be thinking..."I've tried talking to friends about it but they don't understand.
+You might be thinking..."I've tried talking to friends about it but they don't get it.
 My partner seems fine to everyone else.
-I feel crazy, or like I'm being too sensitive."
+I feel like I'm crazy, or asking for too much."

 You might be thinking..."I grieve the relationship I thought we'd have.
-I grieve being truly known.
-I'm not sure if I'm staying out of love or out of fear of what leaving would mean."
+The intimacy.
+The being known.
+I'm not sure anymore if I'm staying out of love or out of fear."

 You might be thinking..."I don't want to leave.
-I want things to change.
-I want my partner to understand what this has been like for me — and I want us to actually find each other again."
+I want things to actually change.
+I want my partner to understand what this has been like - and I want us to find each other again."

 Understanding the Dynamic